nocomplexity/FreeAndOpenMachineLearning/catalogue.rst

 * Research of business use case.
 Some ML frameworks are focussed on innovation and research.
 If your company is not trying to develop a better ML algorithms this may not be the best ML framework for experimenting for business use cases.

+* Closed (Commercial) dependencies.
+Some FOSS frameworks have a dependency with a commercial data collection.
+E.g. many translation frameworks need an API key of Google or AWS to function.
+All costs aspects of these dependencies should be taken into account before starting.
+There is nothing wrong with using commercial software, but transparency on used data sets and models can be crucial for acceptance of your machine learning application.

 A special-purpose framework may be better at one aspect than a general-purpose.
 But the cost of context switching is high:

 * different languages or APIs
 * different data formats
 * different tuning tricks

+Your first model for experimenting should be about getting the infrastructure and development tools right.
+Simple models are usually interpretable.
+Interpretable models are easier to debug.
+Complex model erode boundaries beware of the CACE principle (CACE principle: Changing Anything Changes Everything)

 .. include:: ml-frameworks.rst